HiLab-git/PyMIC/docs/source/usage.fsl.rst

 For training iterations, the following parameters need to be specified in the configuration file:

-* ``iter_start``: the start iteration, by default is 0.
-None zero value means the iteration where a pre-trained model stopped for continuing with the trainnig.

 * ``iter_max``: the maximal allowed iteration for training.

 * ``iter_valid``: if the value is K, it means evaluating the performance on the